strangelove-ventures/heighliner/README.md

 Docker images for `heighliner/gaia:v7.0.1` will be built on the remote buildkit server and then pushed to the container repository.
 The manifest for the tag will contain both amd64 and arm64 images.

-## Add a new chain

-To include a Cosmos based blockchain that does not yet have images, submit a PR adding it to [chains.yaml](./chains.yaml) so it will be included in the daily builds.

-For further instructions see: [addChain.md](./addChain.md)